 Even if your dog doesn’t know it yet, your dog loves vegetables, especially organic produce pulled right from the garden.

-The easiest veggies to grow are also the ones they’ll enjoy most:
+The easiest vegetables to grow are also the ones they’ll enjoy most:

 - Winter and summer squash